Mswati III

-Mswati III (born Makhosetive Dlamini; 19 April 1968) is the Ngwenyama (King) of Eswatini and head of the Swazi royal family.
-He heads an absolute monarchy, as he has veto power over all branches of government and is constitutionally immune from prosecution.
+Mswati III (born Makhosetive Dlamini; 19 April 1968) is the Ngwenyama (King) of Eswatini and head of the Swazi royal family since 1986.
+He is the head of an absolute monarchy, holding executive authority over all branches of government and constitutionally immune from prosecution.
+Along with his mother Queen Ntfombi, Mswati is the last remaining absolute monarch in Africa and one of twelve remaining absolute monarchs worldwide.